 Pick one and stick with it by redirecting the one to the other.
 You can also set a preference in Google Webmaster Tools, but you’ll have to claim both versions of the domain name.

-If you can’t fix your problem that easily, it might still be worth it to put in the effort.
-The goal would be to prevent the duplicate content from appearing altogether.
-It’s by far the best solution to the problem.
+If your problem isn’t that easily fixed, it might still be worth putting in the effort.
+The goal should be to prevent duplicate content from appearing altogether, because it’s by far the best solution to the problem.

 4.2 301 Redirecting duplicate content

 In some cases, it’s impossible to entirely prevent the system you’re using from creating wrong URLs for content, but sometimes it is possible to redirect them.
 If this isn’t logical to you (which I can understand), do keep it in mind while talking to your developers.
 If you do get rid of some of the duplicate content issues, make sure that you redirect all the old duplicate content URLs to the proper canonical URLs.